19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Damage Types/{Damage Types}.md

 # Damage Types

-Damage should have a damage type to be applied to a target (creatures and objects).
-If no damage type is specified you can treat it as True damage, which just means you don't check if the target is [Immune](../../Conditions/Immune.md), [Resistant](../../Conditions/Resistant.md), or [Vulnerable](../../Conditions/Vulnerable.md).
+Damage needs to have a damage type to properly be applied to a target creature or object.

+*When in doubt, go with [Mundane Damage](Mundane%20Damage.md) for normal stuff, or [Mythril Damage](Mythril%20Damage.md) for magical stuff.*

 ## Damage Type Index